-Two members of the Board of Directors must qualify as independent directors, as defined in the Insurance Supervision Act.
+Two members of the Board of Directors must qualify as an independent director, as defined in the Banking Act.

-Any independent director who no longer satisfies the criteria to qualify as independent must immediately notify the Board of Directors accordingly.
+Any independent director who no longer satisfies the criteria to qualify as independent, must immediately notify the Board of Directors accordingly.

-Within the framework of the integrated bank-insurance model, independent directors will oversee that the interests of KBC Insurance NV and its stakeholders are served.
+Within the framework of the integrated bank-insurance model, independent directors will oversee that the interests of KBC Bank NV and its stakeholders are served.